An Explanation of The Lasting Power of Attorney and Why it is Very Important to Have

 Under the LPA, a Donee can make most of the legal decisions about finances which is subject to restrictions.
 This includes selling or buying the property of the donor, investment management or claiming of benefits.

 Particular decisions like making gifts have limitations under the Act, but others like making a will or settlement are forbidden.
-Since the authority given to the Donee is very broad, it is very common for the Donor to give conditions based on their preferences.
+Since the authority given to the Donee is very broad, it is prevalent among Donors to give conditions based on their preferences.

 LPAs are important in preparing for life’s latest stages, where the risk of incapacity is greater because of degenerative mental conditions like dementia.

-A physical illness like stroke may also cause a person to lose their capacity to make decisions or even communicate them.
+A physical illness like stroke may also cause a person to lose their capacity to make decisions or even communicate.
 If an LPA was not done, then the application has to be made to have a deputy appointed.

 Although, this is the court’s choice and not the individual, which involves a lot of effort and expenses with the stress involved in this.
 Of course, getting old does not automatically mean a person will lose their mental capacity.

 In Case the Donee Does Not Follow Instructions